BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 5) Proper Repertoire

 One of the problems that prevent most singers from achieving repertoire is fear.
 Some singers have a psychological fear of singing.
-When your body is over-tensed, you can’t come up with good vocals, and this can hinder you from singing out the repertoire of a song correctly.
+When your body is over-tensed, you can’t come up with good vocal cords, and this can hinder you from singing out the repertoire of a song correctly.

 Further Tips to Adhere to